 Students who withdraw after the Add/Drop period and within the last day to withdraw will receive a withdrawal ("W") grade.
-Students who withdraw from a course after the withdrawal deadline will receive a withdrawal fail ("WF") grade.
+Students who withdraw from a course after the withdrawal deadline will receive the letter grade that was earned.
 A student must complete an Add/Drop Form and submit to the Registrar's Office for processing.